-• Constant Gain: The Constant Gain crossfade (as its name implies) transitions audio by using a constant audio gain (volume) between the clips.
+- Constant Gain: The Constant Gain crossfade (as its name implies) transitions audio by using a constant audio gain (volume) between the clips.
 Some find this transition type useful.
 It can, however, create a very sudden transition in the audio as the sound of the outgoing clip fades out and the incoming clip then fades in at an equal gain.
-The Constant Gain crossfade is most useful in situations where you do not want much blending between two clips but rather more of a dip out and in between the clips.

-- Constant Power: The default audio transition in Adobe Premiere Pro creates a smooth, gradual transition between two audio clips.
-The Constant Power crossfade is very similar to how a video dissolve works.
-When applied, the outgoing clip at first slowly fades out and then fades out at a faster rate toward the end of the clip.
+The Constant Gain crossfade is most useful in situations where you do not want much blending between two clips but rather more of a dip out and in between the clips. - Constant Power: The default audio transition in Adobe Premiere Pro creates a smooth, gradual transition between two audio clips.
+The outgoing clip fades out slowly at first, but then at a faster rate toward the end of the clip.
 On the incoming clip, the opposite occurs.
-The audio level increases quickly at the start of the incoming clip and slower toward the end of the transition.
-This crossfade is useful in most situations where you want a blending between clips. - Exponential Fade: This effect is similar to the Constant Power crossfade.
+The audio level increases quickly at the start of the incoming clip and slower toward the end of the transition. - Exponential Fade: This effect is similar to the Constant Power crossfade.
 The Exponential Fade transition is a fairly smooth fade between clips.
 It uses a logarithmic curve to fade out and fade up audio.
 This results in very good natural blending between audio clips.
 Some prefer the Exponential Fade transition when performing a single-sided transition (such as fading in a clip from silence at the start or end of a program).

-- Q Where would you find detailed adjustment controls for a transition you have placed in the Timeline? - A In the Effect Controls panel (with the transition selected).
+- Where would you find detailed adjustment controls for a transition you have placed in the Timeline? - A In the Effect Controls panel (with the transition selected).
 You can slip a transition, extend or shorten either side, change duration, adjust alignment, and easily see the handles on the adjacent clips.
-Depending on the transition, some parameters, such as wipe angles and borders, can be adjusted in the Effect Controls panel as well. - Q If one or both of your clips do not have enough handles (media) to cover the duration of the transition, what does Adobe Premiere Pro do? - A It creates a freeze frame to cover the needed frames.
+Depending on the transition,

+- some parameters, such as wipe angles and borders, can be adjusted in the Effect Controls panel as well. - Q If one or both of your clips do not have enough handles (media) to cover the duration of the transition, what does Adobe Premiere Pro do? - A It creates a freeze frame to cover the required frames.
 These still frames will be identified by a crosshatch in the transition overlay in the Effects panel and on the Timeline. - Q What does a red line above a transition indicate? - A The transition will need to be rendered before you can record to tape or create a file.
 You may still be able to play back a preview of the effect without rendering. - Q How can you apply a transition across multiple clips in a Timeline? - A Select the clips to which you want to apply the transition.
 Choose Sequence > Apply Default Transitions to Selection.
 You can change the default transition by right-clicking any transition in the Effects panel and choosing Set Selected as Default Transition.